 - 77. Citizens is party to claims and legal actions arising routinely in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these matters specific to insurance policy claims are included in the methods and assumptions of management's determination of incurred but not reported reserves as of December 31, 2020.
-The results of outstanding legal cases on insurance claims as summarized in Mr. Sumner's legal response letter referenced above are included in the methods and assumptions of management's determination of incurred but not reported reserves as of December 31, 2020.
+The results of outstanding legal cases on insurance claims as summarized in Mr. Sumner's legal response letter referenced above are included in the methods and agement's determination of incurred but not reported reserves as of December's determination of incurred but not reported reserves as of December's determination of incurred but not reported reserves as of December 31, 2020.
 The ultimate disposition of these matters are not expected to have a material, adverse effect on Citizens' financial position or liquidity. - 78.
 Citizens is named as a defendant in legal actions arising from claims filed under insurance policies it has underwritten and other claims incidental to its normal business activities.
 In the opinion of management, which is based on the advice of legal counsel, the ultimate outcome of such proceedings is not expected to have a material effect on Citizens' financial position or results of operations. - 79.
 Citizens has issued Senior Secured Bonds for the purpose of funding losses in the event of a future catastrophe.
 The bonds are secured by pledged revenues which consist of monies and investments held in accounts established under the trust indenture, proceeds from any surcharges, regular, and emergency assessments, and/or reimbursements from the Florida Hurricane Catastrophe Fund (FHCF).
 The carrying value of the bonds is \$849,690,000 as of December 31, 2020. - 80.
 In accordance with the Florida Office of Insurance Regulation, memorandum OIR-20-04M, Citizens issued a moratorium on cancellations and non-renewals on May 22, 2020.
 As of December 31, 2020, Citizens appropriately accounted for policies that were cancelled after year-end but would have been cancelled prior to year-end if the moratorium was not in place. - 81.
 Citizens appropriately accounted for the ceded premium adjustment as a result of the final TIV exceeding 10% of projected TIV.